zf-wei/Robustness-of-Graph-Embeddings-for-Community-Detection/README.md

 ### Computation Environment

-Our computations are performed on the Big Red 200 supercomputer, an HPE Cray EX system designed to support scientific and medical research, as well as advanced research in artificial intelligence, machine learning, and data analytics.
+Our computations are performed on the Big Red 200 supercomputer, an HPE Cray EX system designed by Indiana University to support scientific and medical research, as well as advanced research in artificial intelligence, machine learning, and data analytics.

 - **Specifications:**
   - 640 compute nodes with 256 GB of memory each